-Providence, Rhode Island, Providence Hospital, the hand of Providence are just some of the ways the word providence intersects our culture.
+Providence, Rhode Island; Providence Hospital; the hand of Providence — all these are just some of the ways the word providence intersects our culture.
 It is a familiar word that has lost its meaning.
 Today providence has been replaced by the word “news.”

 Webster’s Dictionary defines providence as: “God conceived as the power sustaining and guiding human destiny.”
 Western culture no longer sees God as the One who shapes and controls the events of each day.
 Today we call Providence, news.